 Depending on the way in which they are counted, around 50 training programmes are contained within this category.
 The prerequisite for entry is primarily an intermediate secondary school leaving certificate.
 Programmes are of a duration of up to three years and may be completed on a full-time or part-time basis.
-There are the following areas.
+There are the following areas:

-- Technology 39 assistant occupations (e.g. technical biological assistant, technical chemical assistant, technical information assistant and technical ship's operations assistant).10 The federal states govern training programmes in the assistant occupations via their school or vocational school regulations and on the basis of a joint framework agreement for mutual recognition. - Foreign languages interpreting, translation, foreign language correspondence (e.g. European secretary, European management assistant) - Design creative occupations (e.g. photographic and technical media assistant, ceramics maker, designer, performing artist, dancer, ensemble director) - Commercial area e.g. commercial management assistant, hotel management assistant
+- Technology 39 assistant occupations (e.g. technical biological assistant, technical chemical assistant, technical information assistant and technical ship's operations assistant).
+The federal states govern training programmes in the assistant occupations via their school or vocational school regulations and on the basis of a joint framework agreement for mutual recognition. - Foreign languages interpreting, translation, foreign language correspondence (e.g. European secretary, European management assistant) - Design creative occupations (e.g. photographic and technical media assistant, ceramics maker, designer, performing artist, dancer, ensemble director) - Commercial area e.g. commercial management assistant, hotel management assistant - ► Healthcare, social sector, body care e.g. helper professions and social assistant

-10 Training in the technical medical and pharmaceutical assistant occupations is governed by federal law because these are deemed to be healthcare professions.
+&lt;sup>10 Training in the technical medical and pharmaceutical assistant occupations is governed by federal law because these belong to the healthcare professions ( $\rightarrow$ 4.2.1).